freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    volume, password database, and two-factor authentication device will allow the attacker to access both servers and the *Journalist Interface*.

-What a Compromise of the Journalist's Property Can Achieve
+What a compromise of the journalist's property can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  To access the *Journalist Interface*, the attacker needs to obtain the